Yep. I cried like a baby. I covered my face and everything.

 Now my tummy has been “blown up” for a while now.
 In fact, it started very early in my pregnancy and was mainly bloat but now it is in fact an official bump.
 All of this time I’ve just been looking at it and thinking about how my body as I knew it is gone and what it’s going to take to get back to the waistline that I had (but hopefully a better one LOL).

-I lifted my shirt and as and when I saw the darkening linea nigra that had formed in what seems like overnight fashion, this huge waistline became something much more significant.
+I lifted my shirt and when I saw the darkening linea nigra that had formed in what seems like overnight fashion, this huge waistline became something much more significant.

 It had immediately, in my mind, become a covering for the sweet, growing child that is nestled inside of me and depending on me for all its nutrients.